cody06412/cody06412/README.md

 # About Me

-I'm Michael, a Data Scientist with a passion for extracting insights from data.
+a Data Scientist with a passion for extracting insights from data.

 ### Data Science